spillerrec/cgCompress/README.md

     --help
 Display quick help and exit

+    --auto
+Automatically tries to split the input files into several cgCompress files based on visual difference.
+Note that it will expand folders.
+It only compares files next to each other, so it requires the files to be in order.
+See `--combined` to manually fix those files which were split incorrectly.

     --extract
 Extract the images in cgCompress files to their original state.
-Use *\--format* to change output file format.
+Use `--format` to change output file format.
 Currently requires qt5-cgcompress-plugin to be installed.

     --recompress
 Extract and recompress cgCompress files.
 Useful for optimizing files which were created in an older version of cgCompress.
 Currently requires qt5-cgcompress-plugin to be installed.

+    --combined
+Extract and combines several cgCompress files into one file.
+Allows ordinary image files as well.
+Useful when `--auto` fails to combine files.

     --pack
 Create a cgCompress file from a directory containing an un-zipped cgCompress file.
 OpenRaster sets some requirements on the structure of the zip archive such as file order and compression settings, use this option to get it correct.